eda-ricercatore/gulyas-scripts/notes/python.md

 		unassigned argument has a message indicating that it needs to be assigned a value or that it is an unknown argument)
 		\cite[Chapter 3, pp. 66-67]{Alchin2010}.
++ Aspects of a function that is code invariant
+	\cite[Chapter 3, pp. 78]{Alchin2010}:
+	- name of function
+	- set of input arguments
+	- optional docstring